-ary journals and in many newspapers which stressed this polarization, although, as mentioned above, before the appearance of this anthology different descriptions had been used to point to the existence of this division.
+Danylenko's anthology in two consecutive issues.
+16 This was the beginning of the "reunion" between the post-Communist establishment in the Union of Writers, and formerly non-official writers.
+From then on, it became fashionable to speak of the existence of two Schools in new Ukrainian literature.
+Articles were published in all of the more important literary journals and in many newspapers which stressed this polarization, although, as mentioned above, before the appearance of this anthology different descriptions had been used to point to the existence of this division.

-Towards Organic, or True, National Literature
+Towards organic, or true, national literature

 I will focus on one very characteristic publication.
-In his 1998 article in Literaturna Ukraïna entitled "Kanon ta prystrast" [The canon and the Passion], Serhii Kvit discussed the series "Modern Ukrainian literature," which at that point consisted of six published books.
-Kvit focused on three of them, those written by Andrukhovych, Pavlyshyn and Luckyj (Lutsky).
-A reference to the ideological discourse underway appears in this article in a rather unexpected place-not when discussing Andrukhovych's prose, but in examining the Ukrainian translation of George Luckyj's book Between Gogol and Shevchenko.
-Kvit, who is a literary historian and the chief editor of the journal Ukrainian Problems for the Congress of Ukrainian Nationalists, considers Luckyj's book to have "extensively addressed the problem of cultural dualism and choice, or using the more updated terminology, postmodernism and narodnytstvo" (1998, 6).
-Kvit proceeds to present the series on contemporary Ukrainian literature in opposition to the three anthologies published as the literary project of the 1+1 Channel, and he expresses his satisfaction that the notion of the "Zhytomyr School of prose" was entering literary thought as a legitimate concept.
+In his 1998 article in Literaturna Ukraïna entitled "Kanon ta prystrast" [The canon and the passion], Serhii Kvit discussed the series "Modern Ukrainian literature," which at that point consisted of six published books.
+Kvit focused on three of them, those written by Andrukhovych, Pavlyshyn and Lutskyi (Luckyj).
+A reference to the ideological discourse underway appears in this article in a rather unexpected place-not when discussing Andrukhovych's prose, but in examining the Ukrainian translation of George Luckyj's book Between Gogol and Shevchenko, Kvit, who is a literary historian and the chief editor of the journal Ukrainian Problems for the Congress of Ukrainian Nationalists, considers Luckyi's book to have "extensively addressed the problem of cultural dualism and choice, or using the more updated terminology, postmodernism and narodnytstvo" (1998, 6).
+Kvit proceeds to present the series on contemporary Ukrainian literature in opposition to the three anthologies published as a literary project of the 1+1 Channel, and he expresses his satisfaction that the notion of the "Zhytomyr School of prose" was entering literary thought as a legitimate concept.
 He does not object to the ideological aura around the Dinner for Twelve People anthology.
 The author notes, however, the presence of bubabism, postmodernism and liberalism in the three books discussed.
-His criticism of "non-organic style" (meaning artificial and not national), and of the surrender to ideology of which Andrukhovych is accused, appears relatively insignificant in comparison to his condemnation of Marko Paylyshyn, an Australian researcher who, in Kvit's view, applies a new postcolonial methodology, "ergo, a new type of totalitarianism," in his studies devoted to contemporary Ukrainian literature.
+His criticism of "non-organic style" (meaning artificial and not national), and of the surrender to ideology of which Andrukhovych is accused, appears relatively insignificant in comparison to his condemnation of Marko Pavlyshyn. an Australian researcher who, in Kvit's view, applies a new post-colonial methodology, "ergo, a new type of totalitarianism," in his studies devoted to contemporary Ukrainian literature.
 In Kvit's opinion, postmodernism is an ideology that constitutes an extreme threat to Ukrainian culture.